eyadgad/CS3357_A2/README.md

    - Implement the required server and client functions based on the provided guidelines.
    - Ensure error handling and graceful exit for both server and client.

-3. **Testing**:
+##Testing:
 - Test your TCP and UDP chat servers and clients by running them locally.
 ### TCP Chatroom

 **Server Usage:**